spencermwoo/Cracking/WPA2/README.md

 ```

 ## (2) Target Router
 Using monitor mode we listen for nearby wireless routers.
+We detail airodump-ng and airport (only one needed).

 Make note of your target router's `channel`, `bssid`, and `interface`.

 ### * Airodump-ng (linux)
 Listen to nearby routers